kidusm001/multi-fleet-managment/docs/frontend-port-plan.md

-Frontend Port Plan — Post-Copy Migration (Routegna)
+Frontend Port Plan — Integration & Cleanup (Routegna)

-Goal: We have copied the legacy Shuttle Management frontend wholesale into `packages/client`.
-Now we will systematically rebrand, integrate, and harden it to work in this monorepo and with our backend.
-All references to MMCY (names, logos, assets, data) must be removed or replaced with Routegna.
+Goal: The legacy Shuttle Management frontend has been copied into `packages/client`.
+We are now systematically fixing linting issues, rebranding from MMCY to Routegna, and integrating with our backend.
+The focus is on making the existing code work properly in our monorepo environment.

 Guiding Principles
 - Rebrand fully: replace all MMCY references (case variants) with Routegna; swap logos/assets and visible copy.